 Your body is 60-70 percent water, which means every cell in your body needs water to function correctly.
 Your joints also need water to stay lubricated.
 This prevents your bones from rubbing against each other.
 However, sitting for too long and drinking a minimal amount of water can increase pressure within the joints, causing pain and muscle stiffness.

-In addition to the other tips, if you are sit all day long, ensure you are hydrated to keep your joints and every other part healthy.
+In addition to the other tips, if you are sitting all day long, ensure you are hydrated to keep your joints and every other part healthy.
 See Benefits Of Drinking Water.

 7. Eat healthily